 Make a new plan

 Job insecurity is especially stressful because it can feel like the situation is out of your control.
 Take back your power by actively directing your life.
 Plan, set new goals and make a clear action plan.
-Watch this video from MindTools to learn how to set SMART goals:
+Watch this video from GCFLearnFree.org to learn how to develop a SMART career plan:

 Keep yourself fresh and relevant

 Follow your life plan and keep learning.
 Empower yourself with current knowledge and relevant skills.
 Don’t forget to improve your English continuously.
 This is important in any job.
 No one should be complacent in their job even if it is a stable one.
-In the current job market, change is the only thing that is constant.
+In the current job market, change is the only constant thing.
 No one is indispensable!
 The only way to stay on your feet is to be positive, adaptable and competent.

 Be open to opportunities